awendland/reddit-wallpaper/README.md

         cd reddit-wallpaper
         ./reddit-wallpaper

-a.  reddit-wallpaper will download the last week's top voted images with a minimum resolution of 1024x768 (though most are higher red), to `~/reddit-wallpaper`.
+3.  reddit-wallpaper will download the last week's top voted images with a minimum resolution of 1024x768 (though most are higher red), to `~/reddit-wallpaper`.

-3. You can now set your desktop wallpaper to cycle through the images in this folder
+4. You can now set your desktop wallpaper to cycle through the images in this folder

     * For OSX: [About.com: Personalize Your Mac's Desktop Wallpaper](http://macs.about.com/od/switchersnewusers/qt/wallpaper.htm)
     * For Windows: [Microsoft.com: Create a desktop background slide show](http://windows.microsoft.com/en-us/windows7/create-a-desktop-background-slide-show)

-The default is to use images from [/r/CityPorn](https://reddit.com/r/CityPorn)
+The default is to use images from [/r/CityPorn](https://reddit.com/r/CityPorn).

 Install It
 ----------